timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 # Ingest real-time financial websocket data
 This tutorial shows you how to ingest real-time time-series data into TimescaleDB using a websocket connection.
 The tutorial sets up a data pipeline to ingest real-time data from our data partner, [Twelve Data][twelve-data].
-Twelve Data provides a number of different financial APIs, including stock, crypto, forex, ETFs, etc...
+Twelve Data provides a number of different financial APIs, including stock, crypto, forex, ETFs, and more.
 It also supports websocket connections in case you want to update your database frequently.
 With websockets, you need to connect to the server, subscribe to symbols, and you can start receiving data in real-time during market hours.

-Once you complete this tutorial, you'll have a data pipeline set up that ingests real-time financial data into your TimescaleDB instance.
+When you complete this tutorial, you'll have a data pipeline set up that ingests real-time financial data into your TimescaleDB instance.

-This tutorial uses Python and the
+This tutorial uses Python and the API
-API [wrapper library][twelve-wrapper] provided by Twelve Data.
+[wrapper library][twelve-wrapper] provided by Twelve Data.

 ## Prerequisites
+Before you begin, make sure you have:

-- A TimescaleDB instance running locally or on the cloud.
+*  A TimescaleDB instance running locally or on the cloud.
 For more information, [see installation options][install-ts]
-- Python 3
+*  Installed Python 3
-- Sign up for [Twelve Data][twelve-signup] (there's a free tier!)
+*  Signed up for [Twelve Data][twelve-signup].
+The free tier is perfect for this tutorial.

 ## Set up a new Python environment
 Create a new Python virtual environment for this project and activate it.
-All the packages you need to complete for this tutorial will be installed in this environment.
+All the packages you need to complete for this tutorial are installed in this environment.

 <procedure>

 ### Setting up a new Python environment

-1. Create and activate a Python virtual environment
+1. Create and activate a Python virtual environment:
     ```bash
     virtualenv env
     source env/bin/activate
     ```
-1. Install the Twelve Data Python [wrapper library](https://github.com/twelvedata/twelvedata-python) with websocket support:
+1. Install the Twelve Data Python
+   [wrapper library][twelve-wrapper]
+   with websocket support:
     ```bash
     pip install twelvedata websocket-client
     ```